Understanding the Climate Change Drought Connection and Its Impact

 Understanding Climate Change and Its Role in Drought

-Research findings show that climate change actually determines the occurrence of drought through changes in the weather and global temperatures, precipitation, and supply of water.
+Research findings show that climate change determines the occurrence of drought through changes in weather, global temperatures, precipitation, and water supply

 Climate changes and droughts are linked and influenced by climatic fluctuations and human-induced atmospheric changes.